kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Dynamic Behavior Still Fails Dynamically, as It Should
+## Dynamic Behavior Still Fails Dynamically, as It Should { #dynamic-behavior-fails }

 If Stripe is unavailable, that is a runtime failure.